Meeting transcription turns the recorded audio or video of a meeting into a text document and makes the information easily searchable and accessible.

 Identifying the speakers by name can be difficult for transcriptionists as they don’t know the people and speakers will have to identify themselves.

 If you don’t know the names, you can identify individual speakers generically as Male 1, Male 2, Female 1, Female 2; or Interviewer or Interviewee; or Moderator and Respondent.
-Ask you clients if they prefer that you label the speakers differently, such as by their initials, their first or last names, or as “Q” and “A.”
+Ask your clients if they prefer that you label the speakers differently, such as by their initials, their first or last names, or as “Q” and “A.”

 Additional difficulties may include:

-• The need for frequent timestamps.
+- The need for frequent timestamps.

-• Background noise and poor audio quality.
+- Background noise and poor audio quality.

-• Special terminology that requires research.
+- Special terminology that requires research.
 The topics will vary dramatically depending on the industry and type of meeting.
 You may have to be familiar with corporate communications, meeting minutes, and financial terms.
 You may have to research uncommon words, technical terms, and acronyms.

-• Speakers with accents.
+- Speakers with accents.

 Transcription format

 The format of interview transcripts is usually simple but can vary depending on the client.
 Most people don’t have special requirements.
-Typically, you’ll want to use a new paragraph when changing speakers and identify the speakers.
+Typically, you’ll want to use a new paragraph when changing speakers and identifying the speakers.

 If you are interested in learning more about transcription work from home, sign up for my FREE TRANSCRIPTION MINI-COURSE to find out if transcription is the right kind of work for you.